 Not all books fit nicely into the dimensions of a standard scanner, and even if they do when closed, it is usually only possible to scan one page at a time.
 Wide flatbed scanners allow you to open the book and scan two pages per scan, so you don’t invest quite so much time in the project.

 When working with documents and books, you do need a certain quality resolution but not as much as with pictures (like comic books).
 There are affordable large format scanners for books available that are considerably lower-priced than what you would find for super high end scanners for photographs.
+The best book scanner for your needs will be determined by the quality of scan you ultimately require.

 Scanning for a Variety of Purposes